MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 >  **The Limit is only the View**
 > As a Site Owner, it's best to keep in mind that when the threshold is exceeded, it's a problem with presenting the *View* and not the List/Library contents.
 All the data is still there, it just can't be displayed.
 Mentally, separate the (Items, Documents) from the presentation (Views) to help you pick the best solution.

+It's easy to check the number of items or documents in a List or Library.
+Either check in Site Contents, or look in the List/Library Settings.
+A blue bar will appear there if the List/Library is getting close to the limit.